 Maarten completed his MA Counselling through Monash University in Melbourne Australia and is a registered counsellor with the ACA.
-He has been associated with lifelines both in New Zealand and Japan, as well as distance counselling via online services.
-With over 25 years experience in education and counselling, he offers a supportive perspective that will help bring clarity in times of difficulty.
-Maarten’s theoretical orientation is firmly client centred, with cognitive behavioural therapy, Acceptance and Commitment Therapy, and mindfulness as major influencers.
+He has been associated with lifelines both in New Zealand and Japan, as well as distance counseling via online services.
+With over 25 years experience in education and counseling, he offers a supportive perspective that will help bring clarity in times of difficulty.
+Maarten’s theoretical orientation is firmly client centered, with cognitive behavioral therapy, Acceptance and Commitment Therapy, and mindfulness as major influencers.

 Yoriko is a licensed psychotherapist.
 Yoriko worked as a Lead Clinical Supervisor at the Community Mental Health Center in the USA seeing clients and training licensed and unlicensed clinicians.
 Yoriko has experience working with individuals of all ages, from young children to older adults, with depression, trauma, addiction, ADD/ADHD, PTSD, adjustment disorders, general anxiety, social anxiety, behavioral problems, schizophrenia, bipolar disorder, and many other conditions.
 Her treatment approaches include cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing, object relations, seeking safety, interpersonal therapy, play/art therapy, and solution focused therapy.